itsocialist/mcp-context-memory

 Using Role Templates

-Pre-built templates are available in examples/role-templates/
+Pre-built templates are available in examples/role-templates/.
+Import them using:

 {